What is a fun, interesting way to teach elementary students about heredity and inheritance?

-JEREMY, THE ENGLISH GARDEN SNAIL: Heredity, Citizen Science and #snaillove ticks so many boxes!
+JEREMY, THE ENGLISH GARDEN SNAIL: Heredity, Citizen Science and #snaillove ticks so many boxes on your elementary curriculum.

 ANOTHER EXTRAORDINARY ANIMAL